Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities

 Read More

-According to a 2014 published article on nursing practices, turning and repositioning patients help reduce the risk of pressure injuries since it promotes good hygiene.
-As per their explanation, the side or part of the body that the patient lies on begins to sweat shortly after the patient is laid on bed or to sit.
-The reason for sweating according to these authors is that the air that is trapped
+According to a 2014 published article on nursing practices, turning and repositioning patients helps reduce the risk of pressure injuries since it promotes good hygiene.
+As per their explanation, the side or part of the body that the patient lies on begins to sweat shortly after the patient is laid on the bed or sits.
+The reason for sweating, according to these authors, is that the air that is trapped

 Read More